kai-fontana/TCA-sistema-de-gerenciamento/README.md

 For future versions, we suggest the following expansions and optimizations:
 * **Advanced Reports Module:** Implement the generation of customized reports (PDF/Excel) on attendance, performance per class, and annual indicators.
 * **Automatic Notifications:** Add a system for sending emails or SMS notifications to guardians in cases of unjustified absences.
-* **External System Integration:** Prepare the architecture for future integration with other CESMAR management systems, such as financial or pedagogical modules.

 ---